Do you think, programmers are evaluated only according to the number of languages they can code in?

 While your programming language skills are the primary factor in landing a job, recruiters are looking for more than that in a potential employee.

-Why do you require to improve and develop Special Computer Programmer Skills?
+Why are you required to improve and develop Special Computer programming skills?

 Remember, most programming jobs are highly competitive.
 Always assume that other candidates have the same programming skills as you.